olin/olinomic/rules.md

 ##209
 ###"30 Mutable Rules Is Enough For Anybody"
 At no time may there be more than 30 mutable rules.

-##210
-###"Conspiracy Theories"
-Players may not conspire or consult on the making of future rule-changes unless they are teammates.

 ##211
 ###"Conflict Resolution"